 Prior to joining AFRCT, David was an associate at Katten Muchin Rosenman LLP in Los Angeles, where he worked on a variety of business litigation matters involving complex contract transactions, fraud, business torts, unfair competition, wrongful foreclosure, landlord/tenant, and intellectual property.

+David graduated cum laude from Duke University in 2003 with a Bachelor of Art degree in Philosophy.
+He received his Juris Doctor from USC Law School in 2006, where he served on the Southern California Law Review.
 During his time at USC, David worked as a research assistant for Professor Mary Dudziak.
 Professor Dudziak incorporated his research into two books:

-· Exporting American Dreams: Thurgood Marshall’s African Journey (Oxford University Press, 2008)
+· Exporting American Dreams: Thurgood Marshall’s African Journey (Oxford University Press, 2008);

 · September 11 in History: A Watershed Moment?
 (Duke University Press, 2009).

+David enjoys playing golf and tennis, reading spy novels, and watching the Duke basketball team beat North Carolina.
 In his next life, David plans on being the general manager of the Dodgers or Lakers.